 Your last day in Alberta, spend time in the quieter, less touristy town of Canmore.
 Start with a hearty breakfast at the underrated Summit Cafe fueling up for a day of hiking.
 Spend the afternoon in the mountains hiking the Upper Grassi Lakes Trail Loop.
 When night falls head into town for a quieter taste of life in Alberta and a Canadian beer at Canmore Brewing.

-MONDAY – Depart from Alberta, Arrive to British Columbia
+MONDAY – Depart from Alberta, Arrive at British Columbia

 Highlights of British Columbia Day One – Vancouver Island